 Need For A Gum Contouring

-The difficult part of all of it however, is to decide whether to go for a gum contouring process.
+The difficult part of all of it, however, is deciding whether to go for a gum contouring process.
 Let us find out how an individual is to determine whether gum contouring is at all required in his or her particular case.
 Since gum contouring is a cosmetic procedure, medically speaking, it does not stand out to be necessary.
 But it is an important tool for smile correction.
 Nevertheless, there are some functions of gum contouring that stand apart from smile correction.
 These significantly are:

-• Periodontal procedures like pocket reduction etc.
+- Periodontal procedures like pocket reduction, etc.

 Are You The Right Candidate?